-- Your company is a part of a recognised Singapore incubator.
+- Your company is a part of a recognized Singapore incubator.

-- You have significant relevant business experience, a relevant business network and a strong track record at running successful businesses
+- You have significant relevant business experience, a relevant business network, and a strong track record of running successful businesses

 - You are an innovator who holds intellectual property registered with an approved national IP institution

-- You have a research agreement with a research institution or Singaporean Institute of Higher Learning
+- You have a research agreement with a research institution or the Singaporean Institute of Higher Learning

 - You have an investment track record or an extensive record in senior positions in large corporate businesses.